asri6725/INFO2222/readMe.md

 ---
-## Initial Code ##
+## brief ##
+This is a mini social media website where users can create posts and comment on them.
+Uses MVC design with Vanilla HTML, CSS and JavaScript.

 ---
 ### Requirements ###

-- bottle framework
+- bottle
 >pip install bottle
 - python 3
-- Connection to the usyd vpn for forgot password
+- Connection to the usyd vpn for "forgot password" implementation.

 ---
 ### Run ###